HaydenD100/Conway-s-Game-of-Life/README.md

 # What is Conway's Game of Life
 Conway's Game of Life is a cellular automaton created by John Horton Conway in 1970.
+You can read more about Conway's Game of life at: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

 # Rules
 The game is made of a grid of cells.
 Each cell is either dead or alive.
 Every update of the game each cell has to follow 4 rules.